Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

 call for adventurers willing to help drive them out of town, and their connection to the AbSov might be what clues the PCs in to the presence of that faction.

+It's even possible that King Obould would _reward_ the PCs for dealing with the rogue detachment if you want to play up the newer, less hostile orcish civilization.

 ## Bregan D'Aerthe